sgript/CM2301/README.md

 * Records are saved under /usr/letter/lastname_firstname/
 * All records are rsynced to web server.
+* Please read terminal outputs when using

 **To-do:**
+* Finish GUI / Polish
+* Ensure user exists in the database (as well as being "active") before letting them in
+* Test for compatability with administrator portal
 * Check user's status is "active" in the system
-* Finish off voiceovers using audio class
-* Finish GUI / Polish
 * Read only for speech.txt(?)
-* Ensure user exists in the database (as well as being "active") before letting them in
-* Testing - test cases, compatibility with administrator portal
 * Program to executables and package files to port dependencies